stytchauth/mcp-examples/consumer-standalone/supabase-nextjs-user-management/README.md

 Most of the steps below can be performed with the assistance of a setup script included in this repository.
 To get started, run:

 ```
-npm install
+yarn
-npm run setup:localhost
+yarn setup:localhost
 ```

 This will guide you through the Supabase and Stytch setup, preparing you to run your server on http://localhost:3000.
-To deploy directly to Vercel, use `npm run setup:all`.
+To deploy directly to Vercel, use `yarn setup:all`.

 If you already have some parts of the setup flow done, you can choose to run specific setup steps.
 You will be prompted to provide relevant parameters from other parts if they are not available:

 ```
-npm run setup:supabase # no dependencies
+yarn setup:supabase # no dependencies
-npm run setup:stytch   # will ask for supabase parameters if not in .env.local
+yarn setup:stytch   # will ask for supabase parameters if not in .env.local
-npm run setup:vercel   # will ask for supabase and stytch parameters if not in .env.local
+yarn setup:vercel   # will ask for supabase and stytch parameters if not in .env.local
 ```

 ## Supabase setup (4 steps)